Looking for Help With ABB VFDs and Other Industrial Products?

 What Makes ABB Drives Different?

 ABB is the industry leader in harmonics reduction.
-Their ultra-low harmonic (ULH) drives stand apart from the competition, offering a longer lifespan for motors and VFDs.
+Their ultra-low harmonic (ULH) drives stand apart from the competition, offering a longer lifespan for motors and ABB VFDs.
 Harmonics negatively affects electrical components and networks and can damage electrical components.
 They cause interference between devices, overheating of equipment, false data readings, and trip circuit breakers.
 ABB ultra-low harmonic drives reduce harmonics up to 97%.

 ABB’s sensor-less vector control is a feature used in motor control that eliminates physical sensors from a drive system.
-This technology utilizes flux vector control, where your control the motor speed by changing the frequency, phase, and amplitude of the AC voltage supply to the motor.
+This technology utilizes flux vector control, where you control the motor speed by changing the frequency, phase, and amplitude of the AC voltage supply to the motor.
 The three-phase AC voltage input is varied to control the three-phase stator current, resulting in control of the rotor flux vector and the rotor current individually.
 Like conventional sensor control, using sensor-less vector control allows the drive to control the speed and torque independently based on target operating conditions.
 Benefits of sensorless technology include a superior performance with low power consumption, high energy efficiency, and condition monitoring with adjustments.
 Still, most importantly, it eliminates the need for expensive sensors and their additional failure points.

 All ABB VFD control boards are class 3C2 conformal coated for protection in harsh environments.
 All ABB VFD control boards are class 3C2 conformal coated for protection in harsh environments.
 See the chart below for corrosive levels of a variety of chemicals.
 This coating can be upgraded to 3C3 which is recognized by Underwriters Laboratories (UL) and compliant with the US military specification MIL-I-46058C, IPC-CC-830 (Institute of Printed Circuits).
 The coating is acrylate polyurethane that protects against moisture, harsh chemicals, and corrosive agents such as H2S (hydrogen sulfide) gas and protects against mechanical stresses.
 This protection results in increased reliability of a device and increases the resilience of the complete control system.